bain3/pronotepy/README.md

 from pronotepy.ent import occitanie_montpellier

 # creating the client and using the occitanie_montpellier function to automatically get cookies from ENT
-client = pronotepy.Client('https://somepronote.index-education.net/pronote/eleve.html', ent=True, cookies=occitanie_montpellier('user', 'pass'))
+client = pronotepy.Client('https://somepronote.index-education.net/pronote/eleve.html', cookies=occitanie_montpellier('user', 'pass'))

 # check if sucessfully logged in
 if client.logged_in: